-Will solar panels increase the value of my home?
+Can solar panels increase the value of my home?

-Will my panels work on a rainy / cloudy day?
+Do solar panels work on a rainy / cloudy day?

 Will trees/ shade impact my solar performance?

 Solar panels provide best output under direct sunlight and shade on your solar panels decreases their efficiency.
-When we design your system, we account for existing shade on your roof but changes in tree shape or height can increase shade and lead to decreased production over time.
+When we design your system, we account for existing shade on your roof, but changes in tree shape or height can increase shade and lead to decreased production over time.